ram-prasad-sahoo/BLACK-GLASS/README.md

 ## 🚀 Installation & Deployment

 Deploying BLACK-GLASS requires zero compilation.
 It is a single-file drop-in.

-### 1. Secure the Payload
-Open `black-glass.php` and locate the configuration block at the top.
-Generate a SHA-256 hash of your desired password and replace the default hash.
+> [!CAUTION]
+> ## ⚖️ STRICT LEGAL DISCLAIMER
+> **BLACK-GLASS is developed EXCLUSIVELY for authorized penetration testing, security assessments, and academic research.**
+>
+> You are strictly prohibited from deploying, installing, or utilizing this tool on any system, network, or infrastructure where you do not possess explicit, documented authorization from the owner.
+Engaging in unauthorized access is a severe criminal offense.
+>
+> By downloading or using this software, you agree that the author (Glass-Eye Team) assumes **zero liability** and is not responsible for any misuse, damage, data loss, or illicit activities facilitated by this tool. **Use at your own risk.**

+---

 > [!IMPORTANT]
 > 🔑 **DEFAULT CREDENTIALS**
 > **Password:** `admin123`
 > *It is highly critical that you change the SHA-256 hash in the source code before deploying this to any live environment.*

+### 1. Secure the Payload (Mandatory)
+Open `black-glass.php` and locate the configuration block at the top.
+Generate a SHA-256 hash of your desired secure password and replace the default hash.

 ```php
 // ============================================================
 // PASSWORD PROTECTION — SHA-256 hashed